abeebyekeen/CHAPERONg/README.txt

 CHAPERONg: A Tool for Automated GROMACS-based MD Simulations and Trajectory Analyses

-For detailed documentation and tutorials, see the [CHAPERON*g* homepage](https://abeebyekeen.com/chaperong-online/).
+For detailed documentation and tutorials, see the CHAPERONg homepage(https://abeebyekeen.com/chaperong-online/).

 ## 1. Prerequisites/Requirements